SafeHello/safehello-sdk-android/README.md

 # SafeHello Android SDK

-The Safest, Fastest Way To Connect.
-SafeHello helps you find the person you're looking for quickly and more confidently.

-## Features

-- **Unique SafeSignal**: You and the person you’re meeting will be assigned a matching, easy-to-spot signal with a unique color combination.

-- **One-time SafeCode**: For extra security, view a unique, one-time numerical code generated only for this interaction that appears on both devices.

-- **Dynamic SafeSketch**: Go a step further with a sketch: both participants draw, and the resulting image appears on both devices in real-time.

 ## Installation

 The Android SDK is distributed as an `aar bundle` and is compatible with Android SDK API 24 and above.